Cinque Vette Park: Trail Prealpi Varesine

 The US ACLI Cavagnano ASD organizes a cross country running contest, the Trail Prealpi Varesine, a circuit that includes a race through the Cinque Vette Park.
 The event is constituted of two paths, which both intersect within the park itself, making it one of the most panoramic trail in the Province of Varese.

 The Cuasso al Monte race is the second race of the Trail Prealpi Varesine Circuit.
 It is also possible to participate by walking, rather than competing as a runner.

 The 5 Vette trail (T5V) is 28.4 kilometers long with a 1550 D+.
-A shorter trail aimed at non-competitive participation also exists: it is the Mini Trail 5 Vette (mT5V), with a length of 12.5 kilometers with a 800 D+.
+A shorter trail aimed at non-competitive participation also exists: it is the Mini Trail 5 Vette (mT5V), with a length of 12.5 kilometers with an 800 D+.